flyteorg/flyte/rfc/system/0000-simplify-retry-behaviour.md

 Especially when it comes to interruptions/node terminations, the details of the retry behavior (which budget a retry counts against and how many retry possibilities are remaining) are intransparent and difficult to understand.
 The behavior is unfortunately also not consistent between plugins or even within the Pod plugin.

-The goal of this RFC is to make the behaviour easy to understand and consistent between plugins.
+The goal of this RFC is to make the behavior easy to understand and consistent between plugins.

 ## 2 Motivation